The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 N. Nekrasov

-- What environmental issue is being discussed in the poem?(We are talking about deforestation.)
+- What environmental problem is discussed in the poem?(We are talking about deforestation.)

-- If earlier the forest was cut down as needed, with the help of an ax (which cannot destroy the forests), now after the work of the lumberjacks, terrible pictures remain.
-It seemed to people that there were so many forests that it was impossible to cut them down.
-Now it became clear: the forests are in danger!
-The girl Sasha from Nekrasov's poem understood this too, she felt sorry for the birds and animals left without a home.
-What feelings does the poem evoke in you?(Free statements of children.)
+- If used to be a forest was cut down as needed, using an ax (which cannot be destroyed forested areas), now after the work of lumberjacks, terrible pictures remain.
+People thought that there were so many forests that it was impossible to cut them down.
+Now it has become clear: the forests are in danger!
+The girl Sasha from Nekrasov’s poem also understood this; she felt sorry for the birds and animals left without a home.
+How does the poem make you feel?(Free expressions of children.)

-But I am glad that you are not indifferent to the fate of the forest, that you are concerned about the problem that has arisen - this means that you will look for ways to solve it.
+But I’m glad that you care about the fate of the forest, that you are concerned about the problem that has arisen - this means that you will look for ways to solve it.

 Slide 8